 There are two main types of free laptop deals – those with a separate internet connection, and those with the connection built-in (integrated).
 The internet connection will be the same type for both, using 3G technology to connect, and broadly speaking they will have the same capabilities.

 The only variable is from provider to provider, for example coverage, network charges or data allowances.
-On the whole, speeds will be very similar, hitting a 3G max connection of 7.2Mbps with industry-recognised averages of around 3.6Mbps.
+On the whole, speeds will be very similar, hitting a 3G max connection of 21Mbps.
+If you've got 4G, headline speeds are well above that, especially if you're on EE.

 These deals offer laptops with mobile broadband built in, meaning you don’t have to plug in a USB modem to get online.
 Everything you need is installed and ready to go out-of-the-box.
 You can still use other internet connections, although these will need setting up individually.